 Is it a bird?
 A plane?
 Superman?
 Most likely not, however it might very well be a drone.
 Wedding photographers are increasingly strapping digital cameras to drones to capture a different side of the wedding that otherwise would have been more costly and difficult to achieve.
 If the photographer takes the necessary precautions, drones are perfectly safe and worth the investment.
-Before you hire the next guy with a drone, consider the following five things.
+So, lets talk about aerial photographs.
+But before you hire the next guy with a drone, consider the following five things.

 The biggest advantage of capturing your wedding from the air is the original photo ideas you can achieve with it.
 It can bring a real element of Hollywood to even the smallest of weddings.
 Your photographer can fly the drone high and capture the entire scene and venue, or fly a little lower and zoom in for detailed pictures.

 Depending on the aircraft the photographer uses, he or she may not be able to fly for long periods of time.
 So it is important to discuss the location, what you want to capture and let them advice you on the available options.
 Most battery powered drones can fly for up to 30 minutes at the time and professional photographers usually either have additional battery packs or are able to charge the battery on location.
 On average flights of 15 minutes are enough to capture the shots most couples want.